How to make a complaint

 - not to permit a lay person to hold or continue to hold a role office or position for which they are responsible if that lay person falls within the prescribed criteria in

 It is a condition of every new licence or permission to officiate issued by the Archbishop that at least once every 3 years clergy attend Professional Standards Seminars as part of holding a clearance within the Diocese.
-Lay leaders are expected also to attend these seminars.
+Lay leaders and some volunteers are also expected to attend these seminars.

 The Diocese offers survivors the choice of proceeding through either the National Redress Scheme, the Kooyoora Independent Redress Scheme or such other means as they may be advised.